-- People who would otherwise try to follow rules will become frustrated with Option 1 and seek Option 2 out of convenience, reinforcing a lack of respect for rules and regulations.
+- People who would otherwise try to follow rules will become frustrated with the formal process and circumvent out of convenience, reinforcing a lack of respect for rules and regulations.
 This logic applies widely.

 - These types of rules make it harder to do business, which hurts the economy.

 Before the SIM Card There Was the Apartment

 Before I could experience all of this SIM card fun, I needed a place to live.
 In order to rent an apartment here, you must find a broker, who will charge a ridiculous amount to find you an apartment.
 Finding a good broker is a bit of a pain, and recommendations from friends come in handy.
 Things like Craigslist are mostly used by brokers, so there aren’t too many direct deals between landlords and tenants.
 This is probably due to the amount of paperwork/appointments needed to rent a place.
 I’m okay not knowing how hard things would have been without the broker.